-In an explosive interview to the BBC, Stephanie Winston Wolkoff, outgoing US President Donald Trump’s wife Melania Trump’s former friend and aide, revealed some shocking details about the former’s personal lives.
+In an explosive interview with the BBC, Stephanie Winston Wolkoff, the former friend and aide of the former first lady of the US Melania Trump revealed some shocking details about the couple’s personal lives.
 Prime among these was that the Trump marriage was essentially an example of transactional relationships, even going to the extent of calling the 2005 marriage a ‘deal’.

-“Perception is everything for the Trumps.
-Donald got arm candy, Melania got legitimacy.
+“Perception is everything to the Trumps.
+Donald got an arm candy, Melania got legitimacy.
 She was a young model but she met Donald, married him, and in 10 years, became the First Lady,” said Wolkoff before explaining how she fell out with the couple.

 In fact, several media outlets have been naming the 15-year-old union, a ‘transactional marriage’, thus further giving credence to a unique relationship arrangement that is about anything but love!

 As is self-explanatory, the word, transaction – the action of conducting business, as defined by the Oxford dictionary – is applied to the world of relationships.
 When there is a transaction in business, there are clear terms of buying and selling, profit and loss, and several other factors that are pre-decided.

 Transactional relationships are somewhat similar.
 Romantics may have eulogized marriages as a bond based on love, chemistry, compatibility, etc. While transactional relationships may or may not have these elements, these definitely present a business aspect.
 There are expectations and reciprocation and some convenient arrangements, as in a business deal.

 Related Reading: 15 Characteristics Of A Healthy Relationship